OneDevelopmentPL/UltraSense/README.md

 ## Installation

-a) From Arduino Library Manager
+a) From Arduino Library Manager (stable releases)
 1. In the sidebar click library manager
 2. Search for "UltraSense" (by OneDevelopment & OpenLibraries-Arduino)
 3. Click "Install"

-b) Manual download (latest version)
+b) Manual download (latest stable and unstable releases)
 1. Download the repository as a ZIP file
 2. In Arduino IDE: **Sketch → Include Library → Add .ZIP Library...**
 3. Select the downloaded file